Love Aussie Melons

 Melons are fleshy fruit that are members of the Cucurbitaceae family and are thought to have originated in Mexico and Central America.
 When ripe, the sweet juicy pulp is predominantly eaten fresh, however, the rind is sometimes preserved and seeds can be roasted as a snack or ground into an ingredient used in oils and sauces.
 Melon plants are grown as a ground vine and depending on the cultivar, the shape of the fruit may change from oblong to round, the rind from light green to dark green, the flesh from red to yellow and the seeds from white to yellow, brown or black.

-The Australian Melon Industry consists of approximately 250 growers producing some 217,000 tonnes of melons annually across an area of around 8,500 hectares.
+The Australian Melon Industry consists of approximately 150 growers, producing on average 182,000 tonnes of melon annually across an area of about 8,500 hectares, with a farm gate value over $149 million in 2021/22.
+6 million Australian households purchased melons this year.
 The major melon types produced in Australia are rockmelons, honeydew melons and watermelons.
 Melons are grown across most states and territories within Australia.
 Queensland, Northern Territory, Western Australia and New South Wales are major producers of melons with Victoria and South Australia producing lower but still significant volumes.

 Most watermelons are cylindrical or round, with mottled or striped green skin, and a pink to red centre.
 Other varieties such as champagne watermelons (with golden flesh) are sometimes available.
 Watermelons are about 90% water, and 8-12% sugar.
 Many watermelons have dark brown seeds, but in recent years seedless watermelons have become extremely common in Australia.
 These may have some small white residual seeds.
 Watermelons are available all year round, peaking in summer, from December to May.